 Gopher Tortoise Ecology & FWC Permitting Guidelines

 No authorization provided, but a prerequisite for the following courses.

 Gopher Tortoise Survey Techniques for Relocation (Donor) Sites

 Successful Completion results in the authorization to conduct Gopher Tortoise Surveys.

-Successful Completion results in the authorization to transport and capture tortoises via Bucket Trap, Live Trap, and Hand Shovel Excavation.
+Successful Completion results in the authorization to capture tortoises via Bucket Trap, Live Trap, and Hand Shovel Excavation.